UltiPro/FenXs/README.md

   <li>System.Data.SqlClient 4.8.6</li>
 </ul>

-> Before running the application: On the database server (Microsoft SQL Server), execute the script creating the database (./FenXs/FenXsDAL/Database/Create.sql) and then provide the appropriate connection string to the database in the "appsettings.json" file (in ./FenXs/FenXs folder).
+Before running or publishing the application:

+> On the database server (Microsoft SQL Server), execute the script creating the database (./FenXs/FenXsDAL/Database/Create.sql) and then provide the appropriate connection string to the database in the "appsettings.json" file (in ./FenXs/FenXs folder).

 Running the app: